 Studies a variety of styles within the modern dance realm.
-Introduces the concepts of space, time, and force and explores how each of these elements plays a part in movement and dance technique.
-Focuses on correct alignment, efficient and proper use of the body, and includes axial and locomotor movement.
-Incorporates activities designed to increase flexibility, coordination, balance, and muscle strength in warm-up and cool-down periods.
-F, W, Sp, Su
+Introduces the concepts of space, time, and force; explores how each of these elements plays a part in movement and dance technique.
+Focuses on correct alignment, efficient and proper use of the body; includes axial and locomotor movement.
+Incorporates increased flexibility, coordination, balance, and muscular strength in warm-up and cool-down periods.
+F, W, Sp